 In-home grafting, scions that are woody twigs or larger will probably be easiest to work with, but scions can be many things.
 A single bud can be a scion, producing all future growth over time.
 Working with bud scions is generally called “budding,” but budding is just a particular type of grafting.

 Why Rootstocks Are Chosen

-Since the scion produces the parts of the plant that we see and the parts we eat and enjoy, it’s a little harder to image why a rootstock might be special.
-Sometimes, having a particular variety of rootstock is not important: you just graft the scion you want onto the root system of a compatible plant you happen to have.
-As long as a good union can form, the new scion will benefit from all the water and nutrients that that already-established rootstock is able to take up.
+Since the scion produces the parts of the plant that we see and the parts we eat and enjoy, it’s a little harder to imagine why a rootstock might be special.
+Sometimes, having a particular variety of rootstock is not important: you graft the scion you want onto the root system of a compatible plant you happen to have.
+As long as a good union can form, the new scion will benefit from all the water and nutrients that that already-established rootstock can take up.

 In a counter-intuitive example of rootstock usefulness, many apple rootstocks are chosen because they grow slowly and keep the whole plant small.
 This ensures that the apples are borne low to the ground, at easier picking reach than in old-fashioned orchards where full-size trees were grown and required ladders.

 Rootstocks are produced by research and sold to trade growers, not the public, so they tend to have less sexy names.
 One popular pear rootstock that dwarfs the tree and resists common diseases is called OHxF 87!